okawo80085/PySignTranslater/README.md

 python3 marker.py -mm 1 -mp path/to/your/marker/image.jpg -vp path/to/your/video/file.mkv -ol path/to/your/video/file.log
 ```

-marcker image has to be the same resolution as your video file
+marker can be any image that has to be the same resolution as your video file

 you can also get more info on arguments for **marker.py** with
 ```